pythonhealthdatascience/intro-open-sim/README.md

 * `04_111_model.ipynb`: Full `simpy` process model, creating a model for a 111 call centre
 * `05_basic_results.ipynb`: Collecting results from a single run by storing process metrics during a run and performing calculations at the end
 * `06a_basic_results_exercise.ipynb`: An exercise to practice collecting results from a `simpy` model.
-* `07_experiments.ipynb`: our approach to setting up a model for multiple replications, experimentatation, and common random numbers
+* `07_experiments.ipynb`: our approach to setting up a model for multiple replications, experimentation, and common random numbers
 * `08_full_model.ipynb`: an extended version of the 111 call centre process.
 We also introduce a warm-up period
 * `09_time_weighted_calcs.ipynb`: An alternative approach to collects results for queue length and resource utilisation.